25 facts about fireworks

 Fireworks start thousands of fires

-Fireworks provide the spark for an average of 18,500 fires a year, according to the National Fire Protection Association, including 16,900 outside fires, 1,300 structure fires, and 300 vehicle fires.
-Those fires kill an average of three people, cause 40 civilian injuries, and do $40 million worth of damage.
+In 2018, fireworks provided the spark for 19,000 fire, according to the National Fire Protection Association, including 17,100 outside fires, 1,900 structure fires, and 500 vehicle fires.
+Those fires killed an average of five people, caused 46 civilian injuries, and do $105 million worth of damage.
 More fires are reported on July 4 than any other day of the year.
+Given dry conditions and increasingly damaging wildfires, fireworks should not be used in places that can easily ignite.

 Fireworks laws are getting looser